Formation (association football): 4–2–3–1

 In recent years, with full-backs having ever more increasing attacking roles, the wide players (be they deep lying forwards, inverted wingers, attacking wide midfielders) have been tasked with the defensive responsibility to track and pin down the opposition full-backs.
 Manuel Pellegrini is an avid proponent of this formation, and frequently uses it in the football clubs that he manages.

 This formation has been very frequently used by managers all over the world in the modern game.
 One particularly effective use of it was Liverpool under Rafael Benítez, who deployed Javier Mascherano, Xabi Alonso and Steven Gerrard in central midfield, with Gerrard acting in a more advanced role in order to link up with Fernando Torres, who acted as the central striker.
 Another notable example at club level is Bayern Munich under Jupp Heynckes at his treble-clinching 2012–13 season.
-Mauricio Pochettino also uses this formation.
+Mauricio Pochettino, Jose Mourinho, Ange Postecoglou and Arne Slot also use this formation.
+A high point of the 4–2–3–1 was in the 2006 FIFA World Cup, where Raymond Domenech's France and Luiz Felipe Scolari's Portugal used it to great success, with Marcello Lippi's victorious Italy squad also using a loose variation in a 4–4–1–1.